TrellixVulnTeam/Ud_DL2_img_class_D3A9/README.md

 ## Introduction
 In this project, you'll classify images from the CIFAR-10 dataset.
 The dataset consists of airplanes, dogs, cats, and other objects.
 The dataset will need to be preprocessed, then train a convolutional neural network on all the samples.
 You'll normalize the images, one-hot encode the labels, build a convolutional layer, max pool layer, and fully connected layer.
 At then end, you'll see their predictions on the sample images.

+## Re-Submission
+Overall great job :+1: implementing the network and tuning the hyperparameters.
+Just a small change in the **print_stats** function and you will be good to go.

+- tasks: upload the changes back in FloydHub and resubmit project =)

 ## Submission
 1. Ensure you've passed all the unit tests in the notebook.
 2. Ensure you pass all points on the rubric.